xiaonansli/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-23-1.png)

-Figure 4 The averaged step for every 5-minute interval averaged across all weekday days and weekend days (y-axis).
-The x-axis is the number of the 5-minute interval.
+Figure 4.
+The averaged step for every 5-minute interval averaged across all weekday days and weekend days (y-axis).
+The x-axis is the time in minute.